Cristinamulas/Amazon-Classifier/README.md

 # Predicting Amazon Reviews

 ## Goal
 Build a classifier that predicts whether a review is negative or positive.
-This classifier would be trained on Amazon reviews of an app called
+This classifier would be trained on Amazon reviews of an app called OverDrive.

 ## Data Collection
 I scraped an Amazon website to get the reviews from an app called OverDrive that is a library for audio books and Ebooks.
 I wrote a script that iterates over 200 review pages to extract review titles, review descriptions, the name of the person who left a review and the date when the review took place from this app.
 My data set contains a total of 2,388 reviews.